HaotianFrankZhang/CPOX/README.md

 ### Method Summary:

-Binding affinity was estimated using PRODIGY-LIG on MD frames.
-For each ligand, the ligand was scored against either chain A or chain B depending on the docking orientation.
-For each system, the chain consistent with the docking pose was reported.
-When applicable, chain A and chain B results were collapsed per frame by selecting the more favorable ΔG value, yielding a single ΔG(t) time series for downstream analysis.
+Binding affinity was estimated using PRODIGY-LIG on ligand-bound MD trajectory frames.
+For each system, the ligand-bound chain and binding pose were selected from the AutoDock Vina docking results based on the consensus between the most favorable docking score and the highest active-site pocket occupancy.
+The selected docking-defined chain was then used consistently for PRODIGY-LIG analysis, generating a single time-dependent binding free energy profile, ΔG(t), for downstream analysis.

 ### Files & Steps: